-- Immunisation and practising prevention measures are the best ways we can protect against the flu and reduce the number of flu infections and deaths.
+- Immunisation and practising prevention measures are the best ways we can protect against the flu and reduce the number of influenza infections and deaths.

-- Influenza immunisation is recommended for all people from 6 months of age
+- Yearly flu immunisation is recommended for everyone aged 6 months and over.

 - People who work or live with people who are at risk of serious complications should also be immunised to avoid spreading the flu.

-- The flu vaccine cannot give you the flu because it does not contain any live virus.
+- The flu vaccine cannot give you influenza because it does not contain any live virus.

 - You can receive your flu vaccine and your COVID-19 vaccine on the same day.

 Influenza immunisation provides protection against influenza and helps reduce the number of infections and deaths.
 Good hand hygiene, cough etiquette and staying home when unwell also help prevent the spread of influenza.

 Since the pandemic began, there have been low rates of the flu in Australia due to closed international borders and social distancing measures.
 However, with borders opening, a resurgence of the flu may occur in 2022.
 Vaccination is key to protecting yourself and those around you from the flu.